-As a MBA Director, there are often many things that you would like to improve in your MBA program, but you do not have the resources to tackle all of them.
+As a dean or program manager, there are often many things that you would like to improve in your graduate management program, but you do not have the resources to tackle all of them.

 What is Key Driver Analysis?